 As I mentioned above, any cut of pork chops or pork steaks will work here.
-Although each of the cuts have different characteristics like the amount of fat or flavor, they’ll work perfectly.
+Although each of the cuts has different characteristics like the amount of fat or flavor, they’ll work perfectly.

-Here’s an example of different cuts of pork chops, and what they’re called:
+Here’s an example of different cuts of pork chops and steaks and what they’re called:

 - Blade steaks

 - Center-cut chops

 - Boneless chops